FAQ

 Secondary Implementation and Training Costs

-We are currently seeking options for sustainable funding for the 24-25 school year.
 For more information and pricing options, contact us.

 If the implementation site does not have a Local Trainer available to conduct the Adult Advisor and Peer Leader trainings, SourcesOH will also arrange for a National Trainer to lead these trainings.